return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/intel_lrc_c.rst

      bits 53-54:    mbz, reserved for use by hardware bits 55-63:    group ID, currently unused and set to 0

+Starting from Gen11, the upper dword of the descriptor has a new format:

+     bits 32-36:    reserved
+     bits 37-47:    SW context ID
+     bits 48:53:    engine instance
+     bit 54:        mbz, reserved for use by hardware bits 55-60:    SW counter
+     bits 61-63:    engine class

+engine info, SW context ID and SW counter need to form a unique number (Context ID) per lrc.

 .. _`intel_logical_ring_cleanup`:

 intel_logical_ring_cleanup